zicna/yield-and-blocks/README.md

 #### Step 5: Passing our test

 Go ahead and run the test suite by typing `learn test` into your terminal in this lesson's directory.
-You'll see that our test expects us to return the original array, but our method is currently returning `nil`:
+You'll see that we are already passing two of the tests but still have two to go.
+Looking at the first error, we see our test expects us to return the original array, but our method is currently returning `nil`:

 ```
 Failures: